Accio/revbayes.github.io/tutorials/divrate/modules/simple_Yule_parameter_estimation.md

 To estimate the value of $\lambda$, we assign a proposal mechanism to operate on this node.
 In RevBayes these MCMC sampling algorithms are called *moves*.
-We need to create a vector of moves and we can do this by using vector indexing and our pre-initialized iterator `mi`.
+We need to create a vector of moves and we can do this using the `moves` vector defined above.
 We will use a scaling move on $\lambda$ called `mvScale`.
 ```
 moves.append( mvScale(birth_rate,lambda=1,tune=true,weight=3) )